Skip to main content

 If the person is still unconscious after 2-3 minutes, inject another dose.
 Repeat every 2-3 minutes until the person comes round or the ambulance arrives.

-• stay with them until the ambulance arrives – don’t let them take more drugs as they risk overdosing again
+stay with them until the ambulance arrives – try not to let them take more drugs as they risk overdosing again